andrewxcheng/react-template-capstone/README.md

 ```

 ## Next steps
-* To let anyone use your web application: [Vercel can host React applications online](https://vercel.com/kb/guide/deploying-react-with-vercel)
+* To let anyone use your web application: [Vercel can host React applications online for free](https://vercel.com/kb/guide/deploying-react-with-vercel)
-* To collaborate and host your code on the cloud: [VSCode connects easily to GitHub](https://code.visualstudio.com/docs/sourcecontrol/quickstart)
+* To collaborate and host your code on the cloud: [VSCode connects easily to GitHub to enable collaboration and access from servers like Vercel](https://code.visualstudio.com/docs/sourcecontrol/quickstart)
 * To learn more about React: [React provides helpful documentation](https://react.dev/learn)
-* To style your application: [CSS is the standard and Mozilla provides a helpful tutorial](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Your_first_website/Styling_the_content)
+* To style your application: [CSS is the standard used and Mozilla provides a helpful tutorial](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Your_first_website/Styling_the_content)
+* Add login/logout features and accounts: [Passport may be a helpful authentication tool, though many exist](https://www.passportjs.org/)
+* Connect your application to on AI provider: [Gemini provides a helpful toolkit for JavaScript](https://ai.google.dev/gemini-api/docs/quickstart#javascript_1)

 ## Summary
 Congratulations, you've now set up your own web app to be built into anything you choose!